Back to news

 Key takeaways

-• Briefing: Two open-source AI agents have pulled ahead of the pack, and they could not be more different in how they think.
+• Briefing: Briefing Two open-source AI agents have pulled ahead of the pack, and they could not be more different in how they think.

 Briefing

 Two open-source AI agents have pulled ahead of the pack, and they could not be more different in how they think.
-OpenClaw wants to do everything.
-Hermes Agent, from Nous Research, wants to know you.
+OpenClaw (opens in a new tab) wants to do everything.
+Hermes Agent (opens in a new tab), from Nous Research, wants to know you.
 One bolts on capabilities like Lego bricks.
 The other builds a slow, growing picture of the person it works for.

 For an Australian business team weighing up which to build on, that split matters more than the feature lists suggest.
 Pick the wrong philosophy and you end up fighting the tool instead of using it.
 A team shipping a customer-facing app with a dozen integrations has very different needs from a team building an assistant that has to remember a client's history across months.